A classic loop

 I would guess this is one of the more popular loop hikes in the high White Mountains.
 It’s a workout, but the views are spectacular.

-The most popular route starts and ends at Lafayette Campground, going up the Falling Waters trail (3.2 miles, three hours), over the summits of Little Haystack, Lincoln and Lafayette on the Franconia Ridge Trail (1.7 miles, one hour), descending on the Greenleaf Trail to the AMC’s Greenleaf Hut (1.1 miles, one hour, a wonderful place for an overnight stay if you can’t do it in one day), then down the Old Bridle Path (2.9 miles in three hours), which used to take riders to a hotel on the summit of Mount Lafayette, and back to your car.
+The most popular route starts and ends at Lafayette Campground, going up the Falling Waters trail (3.2 miles, three hours), over the summits of Little Haystack, Lincoln and Lafayette on the Franconia Ridge Trail (1.7 miles, one hour), descending on the Greenleaf Trail to the AMC’s Greenleaf Hut (1.1 miles, one hour, a wonderful place for an overnight stay if you can’t do it in one day), then down the Old Bridle Path (2.

 Yes, that’s eight hours of walking, just about right for a long late-summer day with plenty of time for rest stops and a long lunch.